kjellalmgren/pingservices/pingservices-readme.md

 	$ ls
 	docker-compose.yaml  pingservices

 See the *Docker-compose.yaml* file bellow, the .yaml file describe wich image, how many replicas and some resource limit posibillities you have.
-It´s also doing some port mapping and restart-policies.
+It´s also doing some port mapping and set restart-policies.

 	$ docker stack deploy -c docker-compose.yaml pingservices --with-registry-auth
 	# Creating network pingservices_webnet